Frequently Asked Questions About ALS

 Fear, anger, shock, confusion, denial — everything you’re feeling is normal.
 An ALS diagnosis is devastating and brings incredible loss.
 You and your loved ones may start to experience different levels of grief or anticipatory grief, which is grief related to expecting loss that has not yet occurred.

 Please do not suppress your emotions or keep them to yourself.
 Not talking about your thoughts and emotions can lead to feeling isolated and also can take a toll on your physical health.
 Reach out for support, maybe even before you feel like you need it.
 Not sure how to get support?
-Contact I AM ALS Navigation to learn more about your options for professional counseling, peer support and support groups.
+Contact our ALS Support Team to learn more about your options for professional counseling, peer support and support groups.

 If you experience uncontrollable crying or laughing, you may have pseudobulbar affect.
 Talk to your health care team about your symptoms as soon as possible to discuss treatment options.